 Bach’s Jesu’ Joy of Man’s Desiring

-My Beautiful and Talented GREAT Niece – Alyssa Nicole LaLone on Saturday, June 1, 2013, granddaughter of my brother Frank and his wife Diane, and daughter of their daughter, Jessica and Todd LaLone, celebrates her 8th birthday.
+My Beautiful and talented GREAT Niece – Alyssa Nicole LaLone on Saturday, June 1, 2013, granddaughter of my brother Frank and his wife Diane, and daughter of their daughter, Jessica and Todd LaLone, celebrates her 8th birthday.

-In one of my earlier posts, above, I mentioned that my niece, Alyssa, was found one day sitting in front of a new keyboard and playing Bach’s Jesu’ Joying of Man’s Desiring–a first time experience for her.
+In one of my earlier posts, above, I mentioned that my niece, Alyssa, was found one day sitting in front of a new keyboard and playing Bach’s Jesu’ Joying of Man’s Desiring–a first-time experience for her.
 When her grandmother, Diane, asked how she knew this and how to play it, she simply said; “Oh, I just heard it somewhere.”
-So, here we are back at our inherited and innate musical talents, again.
+So, here we are back to our inherited and innate musical talents, again.
 By the way, if you’re not familiar with this wonderfully soothing piece of music, you may want to listen to an audio clip of it at the top of this post.
 A very nice selection, Alyssa, especially for your very first try.